-In this paper, we introduce a ML model to estimate the probability distributions of monthly fire frequencies and sizes in 12 km×12 km grid cells across the WUS based on data from 1984 to 2020.
-Our ML model consists of a mixture density network (MDN) constructed by appending a custom loss function (Ebert-Uphoff et al., 2021) to a neural network.
+In this paper, we introduce a stochastic ML (SML) model, SMLFire1.0, to estimate the probability distributions of monthly fire frequencies and sizes in $12\,\mathrm{km} \times 12\,\mathrm{km}$ grid cells across the WUS based on data from 1984 to 2020.
+SMLFire1.0 consists of a pair of mixture density networks (MDNs) constructed by appending a custom loss function (Ebert-Uphoff et al., 2021) to a neural network.
 We adopt the MDNs to determine the parametric distributions of fire frequencies and sizes using a combination of static and dynamic climate, vegetation, human, and topographic predictors.
 We then simulate fire frequencies for each grid cell as well as sizes for grid cells with non-zero frequencies.
 Our results are visualized and discussed at broader spatial scales of ecoregions for ease of comparison with results from previous analyses.

-Our modeling approach builds upon and extends previous methods in four important ways: a) unlike other ML methods based on gradient boosted trees or quantile regression, our use of parametric distributions, especially for individual fire sizes, provides a straightforward way to implement uncertainty quantification for our predictions; b) we account for the spatiotemporal variability of the predictors and their nonlinear interactions; c) our model includes fire frequencies and locations while simulating the total area burned, thus enabling projections of total area burned for different idealized future scenarios of fuel flammability, human ignition patterns, and fuel treatment; d) the combined frequency and size ML framework serves as a single model across the entire WUS and does not require separate training for predicting fire activity in each constituent region.
+Our modeling approach for SMLFire1.0 builds upon and extends previous methods in four important ways: a) unlike other ML methods based on gradient boosted trees or quantile regression, our use of parametric distributions in SMLFire1.0, especially for individual fire sizes, provides a straightforward way to implement uncertainty quantification for our predictions; b) we account for the spatiotemporal variability of the predictors and their nonlinear interactions; c) our model includes fire frequencies and locations while simulating the total area burned, thus enabling projections of total area burned for different idealized future scenarios of fuel flammability, human ignition patterns, and fuel treatment; d) the combined frequency and size ML framework serves as a single model across the entire WUS and does not require separate training for predicting fire activity in each constituent region.
+While we do not explore the scenario in detail here, the flexibility and efficiency of our ML framework also makes it an ideal subgrid-scale parameterization scheme for the fire modules of regional scale Dynamic Vegetation Models (DGVMs) (Li et al., 2012; Rabin et al., 2017) as well as Earth System Models (ESMs) (Zou et al., 2020).